vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 Since 2020, I've run non-stop my Zigbee network with the {{imgBasket}}<a href="https://slae.sh/projects/cc2652/" target="_blank">Slaesh's CC2652RB stick (Slae website)</a> without any issue, it's a very reliable stick.
 My network grew to 120+ devices today, and it still runs fast.

-To avoid interference with Bluetooth or wifi, it's better to move the stick away from the server.
+To avoid interference with Bluetooth or Wifi, it's better to move the stick away from the server.
 This is recommended for every stick.
 You can use a {{imgBasket}}<a href="https://s.click.aliexpress.com/e/_m0Tzory" target="_blank">20 cm USB A extension cord (AliExpress)</a> for it.